DigitalGrinnell/ISLE-Documentation/ISLE-Dev.md

 ## Adding Other Critical Modules

-I've prepared a document comparing the modules/themes in https://digital.grinnell.edu with those found in a pristine ISLE stack.
-The document is https://github.com/DigitalGrinnell/ISLE-Documentation/blob/master/ModuleComparison.md but it doesn't display well in GitHub for some reason.
+I've prepared [a document](https://github.com/DigitalGrinnell/ISLE-Documentation/blob/master/Module-Comparison.md) comparing the modules/themes in https://digital.grinnell.edu with those found in a pristine ISLE stack.